-Although it might seem that the public supports parental-liability laws because of their concerns about delinguency, there is little research on the topic.
+Although it might seem that the public supports parental-liability laws due to their concerns about delinquency, there is little research on the topic.
 A recent study, however, reported unexpected findings.
-Eve Brank and Victoria Weisz surveyed nearly 1000 adults and found relatively low support for holding parents legally responsible for their children's misconduct even though there was general acknowledgement that parents were morally responsible.
+Eve Brank and Victoria Weisz surveyed nearly 1,000 adults and found relatively low support for holding parents legally responsible for their children's misconduct even though there was general acknowledgement that parents were morally responsible.
 More conservative individuals, however, were significantly more likely to believe in the value of parental-liability laws.
+Regardless of its public support, parental-liability laws are one way that the criminal law can mandate accountability among parents.